 While there’s no single reason cats may supplement their diets with grass, it is generally not a concern.
 However, if you do notice your cat eating lots of grass, ensure you seek help from a vet.

 There’s a myth in the pet care community that the only reason cats eat grass is to induce vomiting when they have an upset stomach.
-According to Dr Emily Payne from Greencross Vets Hyde Park, this may not necessarily be true when it comes to your cat.
+According to Dr Emily Payne, this may not necessarily be true when it comes to your cat.

 “It would be concerning if your cat was vomiting every time it ate grass,” she says.
 “If it’s once a week or more frequently, then it should be checked by your vet.
 But if your cat eats grass and doesn’t vomit then it isn’t an issue.”